 - Obesity (weight pulling your body forward)

 According to the North American Spine Society, here are tips for correcting posture to prevent unnecessary back pain:

 - Customize your workstation to your body and tasks.
 A monitor should be at eye-level, arms should rest comfortably at 45-degree angles, and your feet should be flat on the floor.

 - Move efficiently, standing once every 30 minutes.

 - Arch your back frequently, pressing your shoulder blades together.

-- Sit on a stability to activate your core and thus strengthen your muscles while maintaining correct posture.
+- Sit on a stability ball to activate your core and thus strengthen your muscles while maintaining correct posture.

 In the Car

-- Use a lumbar support device support the natural curve in your low back if your seat doesn’t have built-in support.
+- Use a lumbar support device to support the natural curve in your low back if your seat doesn’t have built-in support.
 You can also place rolled towels to support your lower back.

 - Take frequent breaks on long drives (once each hour).
 Park the car, take a short walk and do a few back, neck and leg stretches.